 The Sub-Fund is exposed to credit risk on debt instruments.
 This class of financial assets are not subject to HKFRS 9's impairment requirements as they are measured at FVPL.
-The carrying value of these assets, under both HKAS 39 (2017) and HKFRS 9 impairment requirements on the respective reporting dates.
+The carrying value of these assets, under HKFRS 9 impairment requirements on the respective reporting dates.
 Hence, no separate maximum exposure to credit risk disclosure is provided for these instruments.